Package 'FastRet'

 Value

-• cv: A list containing the cross validation results.
+• cv: A named list containing the cross validation results (see 'Details'), or NULL if do_cv = FALSE.
+When not NULL, elements are:

 Examples